codehacken/CognitiveQuery/README.md

-# CognitiveQuery
+# Cognitive Query
-Implementation of Proof Of Concept for a Cognitive Query System
+Implementation of Proof Of Concept for a **Cognitive Query System**